Wickliffe, Ohio: Parks and recreation

+Government

+Wickliffe has a mayor-council system of government.
+As of 2024, the mayor is Joe Sakacs, a Republican.
+The City Council consists of seven members, who are elected for four-year terms.
+Three members are elected by the city at-large, and four members are elected from wards.
+As of 2024, the members of the City Council are as follows:

 Education

 Primary and secondary education

-The Wickliffe City School District contains Wickliffe Elementary School for grades K–4, Wickliffe Middle School for grades 5–8, and Wickliffe High School for grades 9–12.
+The Wickliffe School District is all one building as of the 2023-2024 school year.
+Lower school, K-6, is taught on the first floor of the building, and upper school, 7-12, is located on the second story.

 The public school mascots are known as the Wickliffe Blue Devils.
 There is also a Roman Catholic school, Mater Dei Academy, founded in 2010, which offers education for children in pre-school through grade 8.

 Wickliffe High School, the associated athletic field, and Board of Education offices are located on the land occupied by the former estate of Frank Rockefeller, brother of John D. Rockefeller.
 The Board building was the previous carriage house for the Rockefeller estate.

 Previously, there were two other elementary schools - Worden and Mapledale.
 These were closed in 1982.
 Around 2010, Mapledale was demolished and replaced by a housing community and golf course.
 Worden was also demolished and replaced by the Wickliffe Community Center.

+1994 Wickliffe Middle School shooting

+The Wickliffe Middle School shooting was a school shooting that occurred on November 7, 1994, at Wickliffe Middle School in Wickliffe, Ohio, United States.
+The gunman, 37-year-old Keith A. Ledeger, was a former student at Wickliffe Middle School.